Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/docs/index.md

 It comes in two variants:

 - `CLASSIC4`: full-featured shader, however it requires your textures to have normal maps.
+If you don't assign them, shading will look wrong.
 - `CLASSIC4_LITE`: simpler shader with less features.
 It only requires albedo textures.